BND Hamburger Icon

 Toast’s cloud-based software includes the following features:

-• Tableside service: Your staff can use handheld devices to take tableside orders, get notified when an order is ready and collect payments.
+• Tableside service: Staff can use handheld devices to take tableside orders, receive notifications when an order is ready and collect payments directly at the table.

 • Menu management: Toast allows you to manage and update your online menu from anywhere.
-You can edit an item’s availability, add countdowns for upcoming menu items and include promotions.
+You can edit an item’s availability, add countdowns for limited-time items and include promotions.

-• Analytics and reporting: Toast’s POS reports let you monitor sales over time and identify areas where your restaurant could improve.
+• Analytics and reporting: Toast’s POS reports let you monitor sales over time and identify areas for improvement in your restaurant.

 Digital Ordering

-Here are Toast’s digital ordering features that impressed us most:
+Here are some of Toast’s digital ordering features that stood out the most to us:

-• Online ordering: With Toast’s online ordering system, you’ll set up a website landing page customers can access on any device.
-They can use this webpage to browse your menu, pre-order meals and purchase gift cards.
-The tool is fully integrated, so if you make changes to your menu in the POS system, they’ll appear when customers place an order online.
+• Online ordering: Toast’s online ordering system lets you set up a dedicated landing page customers can access on any device.
+They can browse your menu, pre-order meals and purchase gift cards.
+The tool is fully integrated, so menu updates in the POS automatically appear online.

-• Toast TakeOut: With the Toast TakeOut mobile app, customers can place an order and schedule a curbside pickup or contactless delivery.
-We like that Toast TakeOut doesn’t charge any commissions – unlike most third-party takeout apps.
+• Toast TakeOut: The Toast TakeOut mobile app allows customers to place orders and choose pickup or delivery.
+We like that Toast TakeOut is a commission-free service, unlike most third-party takeout apps.

 Did You Know?Did you know

-Toast’s robust features provide numerous POS system benefits, including basic functions every restaurant needs and add-on services to fill in the gaps as your business grows.
+Toast's robust features provide numerous POS system benefits, including essential functions every restaurant needs and add-on services to fill in the gaps as your business grows.

 Toast POS TakeOut app

-The Toast TakeOut app helps restaurants reach new guests and make ordering easier for regulars.
+The Toast TakeOut app helps restaurants reach new guests and makes ordering easier for regulars.
 Source: Toast

 Order and Pay